-You may also be interested in using our unit converter which can be accessed using the navigation menu above.
+You may also be interested in using our unit converter which can be accessed using the navigation menu to the right.

 Is there anything that we talk about more than the weather?
 Maybe, but make sure your students are prepared to impress their friends and family by ensuring they understand how to read temperatures and how to convert between two commonly used temperature scales.